5 Really Cute, Small, White Dog Breeds

 I probably should put a poll at the end of this article and find out how many readers have been ankle-bitten by a Toy Poodle.
-If I did that, of course, I would have to explain “it is not the dogs fault”.
-They are not high energy dogs but they do need a little exercise every day, and, if they are just shoved out the back yard when it is time for their potty break, they are probably going to become neurotic biters.
+If I did that, of course, I would have to explain that it is not the dogs fault.
+They are not high energy dogs but they do need a little exercise every day.
+If they are just shoved out the backyard when it is time for their potty break, they are probably going to become neurotic biters.

 Poodles are such good dogs that there are all sorts of white Poodle “designer dogs” available.
 There is the Maltipoo (Maltese and Poodle), Peekapoo (Pekingese and Poodle), and the Bichapoo (Bichon and Poodle cross).
 They are all smart, don’t shed, and need exercise to keep from being bored and malicious.

 If you are willing to walk your dog, and are looking for a small white dog that loves to learn new tricks, the intelligent Toy Poodle is a good choice.
 They are small, usually less than 4 kilos (10 pounds), do not shed much, and make good companions in an apartment if they are allowed to burn up some of that intense energy.

 They do have some health problems, like luxating patellas (trick knees), epilepsy, diabetes, and some others.
 If your Toy Poodle is healthy, they are one of the dog breeds with a long life expectancy, and during that time they make a great companion.
 They do bark, however.